 More than just an event

 Take on Exmoor’s toughest challenge and battle the elements in our most exclusive and challenging event yet.

 Based on the ancient ‘Chains’ area of Exmoor, the routes take you through some of the most remote parts of Exmoor National Park.
 Each obstacle has been created naturally over time through the history and legacy of the moor.
 Run, walk, scramble, swim. and tunnel your way around 5km, 10km or 10 miles of Exmoor awesomeness!

 Sounds like a challenge?
 Keep reading…

 Join the tribe and be part of something much bigger than just a race.
 Stay the night before or for the weekend and meet with the Channel Events Tribe and your fellow entrants to plan your attack and get acclimatised to the surroundings.
 Whilst you’re running your family and friends can be making their way to viewpoints to keep their eye on your progress.
-New for 2020 we’ve added a 5km option, tweaked the 10 mile option and also added a kids 1.5 km option will get off the ground!
+For 2021 we’re keeping the 5km option, the new 10 mile option and also the kids 1.5 km option will get off the ground!

 Everything you need to know before you hit the start line!

 Pinkery Centre for Outdoor Learning, Simonsbath,

 Senior Distances – £25 per person (excluding medal)